My shopping cart

 1/2 teaspoon/0.3 grams sansho, ground

-Weigh (preferable) or measure out the spices individually and process.
+Weigh (preferable) or measure out the spices individually.
 The nori is easiest to grind if you cut it into small pieces first with scissors.
 Sansho is best ground in a stone mortar but a spice grinder will also work, just sieve out any large pieces.

 Toast the sesame in a skillet over medium heat.
 Stir constantly and stop when the seeds smell fragrant.
 Remove to a cool bowl.

 Mix all ingredients thoroughly and store in an airtight container in a cool and dark place.